Francesc Cambó: The Civil War and final years

 When General Francisco Franco and his Nationalist forces revolted against the Republic in July 1936, Cambó was outside the country.
-While no link has ever been proven between him and the rebels, Cambó did provide financial support to the “Nationals” in non-military areas during the Civil War that followed the "Alzamiento" or uprising.
+Cambó provided financial support to the “Nationals” during the Civil War that followed the "Alzamiento" or uprising.
 Cambó would write later in his Memoirs: “having to choose between idiots and criminals, I chose the idiots”.
 In his view, the success of the Republicans in the war would have put the whole of Spain under the control of Moscow and Communism.
 Francesc Cambó never returned to live in Spain after the Civil War, which he passed in exile with his family in Paris and Montreux (Switzerland).
 In 1942, after two years living in New York, he moved to Buenos Aires, where he died in 1947.
 He was survived by his daughter, Helena, born in 1929 from his relationship with Mercedes Mallol, whom he would marry several years later.
 In 1976, only months after the death of the Dictator, his corpse was returned among public acclamation to be buried at the Montjuïc Cemetery in Barcelona.